Research

 The Role of Prior Knowledge in Perceptual Decision-Making

 We investigate how prior knowledge and expectations shape perceptual decision-making processes.
-Through psychophysics and computational modeling, we aim to resolve inconsistencies reported in the literature (e.g., the neural effects of expectations) by systematically comparing different methodological approaches, including variations in stimuli, tasks, and experimental paradigms.
+Through psychophysics and computational modeling, we aim to resolve inconsistencies reported in the literature, such as the neural effects of expectations, by systematically comparing different methodological approaches, including variations in stimuli, tasks, and experimental paradigms.
 Our objective is to identify the underlying factors driving these discrepancies and to enhance our understanding of these complex mechanisms.

 Effects of Attention and Expectations on Object Perception